 How to check your sources… Campfire’s stance on sourcing…

-This is an overview of Campfire’s stance on sourcing!
-While this is textbook (or school book) specific, the same criteria and information can be applied to all–history, news, books, reports, biographies, etc. When is it okay to use certain sources and when is it not?
+This guide explains Campfire’s approach to sourcing educational materials.
+While this primarily applies to textbooks and school curricula, the same principles apply to history, news, biographies, and other sources.
+When is it okay to use certain sources, and when is it not?
 What is wrong with encyclopedias?
-Should you use History .com or other such sources?
+Should you use History.com or other similar sources?
 What are validated secondary sources vs. tertiary sources?
 All your questions are addressed below!

 WHAT ABOUT WHEN THE TEXTBOOKS DON’T LIST ANY SOURCES? **THIS IS KEY FOR THE REST OF THE QUESTIONS**